erochest/ribot/README.md

 1. <del>CLI (`cmdargs`)</del>;
 1. <del>Read configuration from a file (`configurator`)</del>;
 1. <del>Daemonize (`hsdaemonzie`)</del> and automatically re-connect;
+1. Refactor into modules;
+1. Add documentation on what there is so far;
 1. Run long commands in another thread;
 1. PasteBin;
 1. `!echo`;